egesamuray/cirakman2025IMAGE/README.md

-markdown# Efficient and scalable posterior surrogate for seismic inversion via wavelet score-based generative models
+# Efficient and scalable posterior surrogate for seismic inversion via wavelet score-based generative models

 This repository contains the code and documentation for our paper on wavelet score-based generative models for seismic inversion.